geneticsjesse/glaucomys_assembly/README.md

-# A <em> de novo <em> genome assembly and annotation of the southern flying squirrel (Glaucomys volans) (Wolf et al. 2021)
+# A <em> de novo </em> genome assembly and annotation of the southern flying squirrel (<em> Glaucomys volans</em>) (Wolf et al. 2021)
-### This repository the raw data and R scripts used to perform analyses and generate figures for my manuscript published in Ecology and Evolution.
-Detailed below are the steps this script walks you through, starting with raw data, data manipulation/filtering, running statistical models, and generating figures.
+### This repository a bash script used to generate a <em> de novo </em> genome assembly for southern flying squirrels that was published in G3 Genes|Genomes|Genetics.
+Detailed below are the steps this script walks you through, starting with raw sequence data.

-If you are interested in the manuscript, see https://doi.org/10.1002/ece3.8106
+If you are interested in the manuscript, see https://doi.org/10.1093/g3journal/jkab373

-1. Read in raw data in .csv format
-1. Reducing dataset to relevant variables
-1. Ensuring all relevant data columns are recognized as factors
-1. Create a series of models, building up from null model to full model by adding one term at a time
+1. Run FastQC on raw long linked reads
+1. Run the Supernova genome assembler on the long linked reads (https://support.10xgenomics.com/de-novo-assembly/software/overview/latest/welcome)
+1. Create the fasta file from the assembly file (#### Note: I chose the raw output style but there are multiple options)
-1. Run final Generalized Linear Model
+1. Run FastQC on raw short reads
-1. Generate figures and combine them using the patchwork package in R
+1. Concatenate short reads across lanes and re-run fastqc (#### Note: The short reads were used as an extension of the paper mentioned above as I re-sequenced the short-read pairs using the <em> de novo </em> assembly and generated some comparative analyses)
+1. Trim the concatenated short reads using trimmomatic (http://www.usadellab.org/cms/?page=trimmomatic) (#### Note: There are various customizable paramaters here and will require specific input based on individual data)
+1. Create a kraken database from which to screen reads for contaminants (http://ccb.jhu.edu/software/kraken/)
+1. Check for contaminant reads using Kraken database
+1. Count number of reads after trimming and contamination screening
+1. Run BUSCO to assess genome completedness (https://busco.ezlab.org/)
+1. Generate a repeat-masked version of the genome using RepeatMasker (https://www.repeatmasker.org/)
+1. Annotate the genome using AUGUSTUS (https://bioinf.uni-greifswald.de/augustus/) both with and without hints.
+I generated hints using a transcriptome that was previously generated for flying squirrels